Finding a Shortest Non-zero Path in Group-Labeled Graphs: Acknowledgments

 \section{Acknowledgments}

-The second author is deeply grateful to the anonymous reviewers of SODA 2020 for their valuable comments and suggestions on the preliminary version~\cite{Yamaguchi2020}.
-Most of this work was done when the first author was with National Institute of Informatics and the second author was with Osaka University and RIKEN Center for Advanced Intelligence Project.
+The authors are deeply grateful to the anonymous reviewers of this paper and the preliminary version~\cite{Yamaguchi2020} for their valuable comments and suggestions.
+This work was partially supported by RIKEN Center for Advanced Intelligence Project.